ClemLasne/PanorpaX/Gene_expression_analysis/GE_quantification_normalisation.md

 ## 1.2.
 Expression summary files with Sleuth

 4 ExpressionSummary.txt files must be generated:
-* 3 tissue-specific ExpressionSummary.txt files (i.e. gonads, heads, carcacasses separately): used for the dosage compensation analysis and POF expression
+* 1 ALL TISSUES together ExpressionSummary.txt file(i.e. gonads, heads, carcacasses together): used for Spearman correlation heatmap, and tissue-specific expression
-* 1 all tissues together ExpressionSummary.txt (i.e. gonads, heads, carcacasses together): used for tissue-specific expression
+* 3 TISSUE-SPECIFIC ExpressionSummary.txt files (i.e. gonads, heads, carcacasses separately): used for the dosage compensation analysis and POF expression

 For each of these 4 dataset, do the following: